sfigg/commercialization-public/docset/manufacture/sxs/oem-deployment-of-windows-10-for-desktop-editions.md

     </migration>

-#### Create recovery package using Scanstate
+#### Create recovery package using ScanState

-Use ScanState tool to capture the installed customizations into a provisioning package, and save it in the folder c:\Recovery\customizations.
+Use the ScanState tool to capture the installed customizations into a provisioning package, and save it in the folder c:\Recovery\customizations.
 This document uses the samples from **USB-B**\Recovery\RecoveryImage to create the scanstate package.

-**Important: The scanstate package used by PBR must be a .ppkg file stored in C:\Recovery\Customizations folder or PBR will not be able to restore the package.**
+Important: The ScanState package used by PBR must be a .ppkg file stored in C:\Recovery\Customizations folder or PBR will not be able to restore the package.

 1. Create the recovery OEM folder and copy the contents of **USB-B**\Recovery\RecoveryImage.